top of page

 waseskun_

-The Waseskun Centre is accredited by Correctional Service Canada (CSC) and Correctional Service of Québec (CSQ).
+The Waseskun Healing Lodge is accredited by Correctional Service Canada (CSC) and Correctional Service of Québec (CSQ).
 It is currently Canada's only Indigenous Healing Lodge east of Manitoba.
 Waseskun serves the Indigenous populations of Ontario, Quebec and the Atlantic Maritime regions.

 bottom of page